Friday, January 18, 2013

 Everyone is focused on exercise.
 They don’t want or need a ride.
 I was footsore and sweaty, and about halfway back to our house before a taxi appeared.

-Ah well, by the time I got home I felt righteous, very righteous, for all of my exercise.
+By the time I got home, I felt righteous, very righteous, for all of my exercise.

 He usually ambles around the various island neighbourhoods with me.